GFDRR/rdl-standard/docs/about/governance.md

 ### Technical Working Groups

 At times we may create specific Technical Working Groups that will collaborate on development of specific aspects of the RDL standard.
 For example to develop taxonomies, or revise file formats or schemas.
-These Working Groups will have a clear remit and will coordinate their work through this github.
+These Working Groups will have a clear remit and will coordinate their work through this GitHub.
 Membership of these groups and participation in calls and workshops will be open to all participants.
 Depending on the scope of work, they may need to draw on expertise from a wider group of stakeholders.

-This model reflects the process of development of early versions of the standard, which involves convening a range of organisations around developing models for hazard, exposure and other typesof data.
+This model reflects the process of development of early versions of the standard, which involves convening a range of organisations around developing models for hazard, exposure and other types of data.
 This approach will help us to drawing on expertise, and seek focused input, from across a wide range of organisations.
 All working documents, issue reporting and decisions made within these groups will be reviewed and communicated via this repository.

 <hr>